Dynamic Keyword Insertion (DKI) - A Guide to AdWords Dynamic Keyword Insertion

 - best leather couches

-With dynamic keyword insertion, I can show people who search for "couches" the word couches, people who search for "leather couches" that phrase, and so on.
+With dynamic keyword insertion, I can show people who search for "couches" the word couches, people who search for "leather couches" that phrase, and so on, in the ad text itself.

 Keyword insertion is an advanced feature that helps you provide users with more relevant ad text while using a single generic ad for multiple keywords.
 AdWords will insert individual keywords into the same ad text so that a user sees a distinct ad for their keyword search, if their keyword triggers one of your ad group keywords.